AdobeDocs/experience-platform.en/help/edge/datastreams/data-prep.md

 >* [Data Prep mapping functions](../../data-prep/functions.md)
 >* [Handling data formats with Data Prep](../../data-prep/data-handling.md)

 This guide covers how to map your data within the Data Collection UI.
-To follow along with the steps, start the process of creating a datastream up to (and including) the [basic configuration step](./overview.md#configure).
+To follow along with the steps, start the process of creating a datastream up to (and including) the [basic configuration step](./overview.md#create).

 For a quick demonstration of the Data Prep for Data Collection process, refer to the following video:

 >[!VIDEO](https://video.tv.adobe.com/v/342120?quality=12&enable10seconds=on&speedcontrol=on)

-## [!UICONTROL Select data]
+## [!UICONTROL Select data] {#select-data}

 Select **[!UICONTROL Save and Add Mapping]** after completing the basic configuration for a datastream, and the **[!UICONTROL Select data]** step appears.
 From here, you must provide a sample JSON object that represents the structure of the data that you plan on sending to Platform.